wbshw2014/Contrast-Adaptation-Simulated-for-Memristor/README.md

 Folder 'dataset' contains 2,000 training samples and 500 validation samples from scotopic adaptation at 8s.

 # Note
-Datasets and devices' data can be defined according to requirements, and the corresponding neural network training model should also be changed
+Datasets and devices' data can be defined according to requirements, and the corresponding neural network training model should also be changed.